-Protection against Heat & Flame, Limited Flame Spread (BS EN ISO 14116)
+Protection against Heat & Flame, Limited Flame Spread (EN ISO 14116)

 Clothing manufactured to this standard is made from flame retardant materials so that if the material comes into contact with a flame, it will only continue to burn for a limited amount of time.
 After removal from the flame, the material will stop burning.
 Clothing in this category should not be worn to protect against convective heat, radiant heat, molten metal or similar higher risk hazards.